runstache/ccda-graph/README.md

-# ccda-graph
+# C-CDA Graph

-Python Graph Structure for C-CDA
+Python Classes to represent the C-CDA Entities in a Graph format.